How do you maintain compliance with gambling regulations in 2026?

 Foundational concepts: regulatory landscape for affiliates

 Affiliates operate in a layered compliance environment.
-Knowing the difference between operator obligations and affiliate responsibilities is the starting point for risk mitigation and operational design.
+Operators usually carry the core licensing burden, but affiliates can still create regulatory exposure through messaging, targeting, tracking, disclosures, or traffic sources.
+Understanding where operator obligations end and affiliate responsibilities begin is the starting point for safer campaign design.

-Licensing and jurisdictional scope determine which rules apply to content, promotions, and lead generation activities.
-An affiliate promoting into multiple jurisdictions must map each market’s statutes, licensing requirements, and advertising codes.
+Licensing and jurisdictional scope determine which rules apply to content, promotions, and lead generation activity.
+An affiliate promoting into multiple jurisdictions should map each market’s laws, licensing requirements, advertising codes, platform policies, and operator-specific instructions before sending traffic.

 - Licensing and jurisdictional scope — why market-specific rules matter